zkmopro/mopro/README.md

 ### Configure mopro settings

 You may adapt `mopro-config.toml` to your needs.
-For example, if you already have a Circom project.
+For example, if you already have a Circom project you can use that.

 Prepare your circuit artifacts: